Jacobaea vulgaris: Poisonous effects

-Ragwort contains many different alkaloids, making it poisonous to certain animals.
+Ragwort contains many different alkaloids, making it poisonous to many animals.
 (EHC 80,section 9.1.4).
-Alkaloids which have been found in the plant confirmed by the WHO report EHC 80 are -- jacobine, jaconine, jacozine, otosenine, retrorsine, seneciphylline, senecionine, and senkirkine (p.
+Alkaloids which have been found in the plant confirmed by the WHO report EHC 80 are jacobine, jaconine, jacozine, otosenine, retrorsine, seneciphylline, senecionine, and senkirkine (p.
 322 Appendix II).
 There is a strong variation between plants from the same location in distribution between the possible alkaloids and even the absolute amount of alkaloids varies drastically.

-Ragwort is of concern to people who keep horses and cattle.
+Ragwort is of particular concern to people who keep horses and cattle.
 In areas of the world where ragwort is a native plant, such as Britain and continental Europe, documented cases of proven poisoning are rare.
-Horses do not normally eat fresh ragwort due to its bitter taste.
+Horses and cattle normally recognize and do not eat fresh ragwort due to its taste.
+However, they may still consume it if there is not enough other food.
+Further, if ragwort is included in hay or silage, livestock will not be able to recognize it, and it will moreover contaminate the entire batch.
 The result, if sufficient quantity is consumed, can be irreversible cirrhosis of the liver of a form identified as megalocytosis where cells are abnormally enlarged.
 Signs that a horse has been poisoned include yellow mucous membranes, depression, and lack of coordination.

 There is no definitive test for the poisoning however, since megalocytosis is not a change in the liver which is specific to ragwort poisoning.
 It is also seen in poisoning by other alkylating agents, such as nitrosamines and aflatoxins.
 Aflatoxins are a common contaminant formed in feedstuffs by moulds.
 Research in the United Kingdom has produced results showing megalocytosis, which may be due to various causes, to be a relatively uncommon cause of liver disease in horses.